 |

-Market Growth Rate 2024-2034
+Market Growth Rate 2025-2035

 |

 The increasing cases of muscle or ligament strain caused by heavy lifting, sudden movements, poor posture, etc., are primarily driving the chronic lower back pain market.
 Apart from this, the rising prevalence of several associated risk factors, such as herniated discs, spinal stenosis, sciatica, osteoporosis, degenerative disc diseases, etc., is also augmenting the market growth.
-Furthermore, the widespread adoption of massage therapies, including trigger point therapy and deep tissue massage, to help reduce muscle tension and promote relaxation is creating a positive outlook for the market.
+Furthermore, the widespread adoption of massage therapies, including trigger point therapy and deep tissue massage, to help reduce muscle tension and promote relaxation, is creating a positive outlook for the market.
 Besides this, the escalating utilization of radiofrequency ablation, which involves using heat to destroy nerve fibers that transmit pain signals from the lower back to the brain, for treating the ailment is also bolstering the market growth.
 Moreover, numerous pharmaceutical companies are investing in R&D activities to develop analgesics or painkillers that are more effective, economically viable, and easier to administer.
 This, in turn, is acting as another significant growth-inducing factor.
 Additionally, the emerging popularity of non-opioid pain management techniques, such as physical therapy, acupuncture, cognitive behavioral therapy, etc., for reducing pain without the risks associated with opioid use, including addiction and withdrawal symptoms, is expected to drive the chronic lower back pain market in the coming years.

-IMARC Group's new report provides an exhaustive analysis of the chronic lower back pain market in the United States, EU4 (Germany, Spain, Italy, and France), United Kingdom, and Japan.
-This includes treatment practices, in-market, and pipeline drugs, share of individual therapies, market performance across the seven major markets, market performance of key companies and their drugs, etc. The report also provides the current and future patient pool across the seven major markets.
+IMARC Group's new report provides an exhaustive analysis of the chronic lower back pain market in the United States, EU4 (Germany, Spain, Italy, and France), the United Kingdom, and Japan.
+This includes treatment practices, in-market and pipeline drugs, share of individual therapies, market performance across the seven major markets, market performance of key companies and their drugs, etc. The report also provides the current and future patient pool across the seven major markets.
 According to the report, the United States has the largest patient pool for chronic lower back pain and also represents the largest market for its treatment.
 Furthermore, the current treatment practice/algorithm, market drivers, challenges, opportunities, reimbursement scenario, unmet medical needs, etc., have also been provided in the report.
 This report is a must-read for manufacturers, investors, business strategists, researchers, consultants, and all those who have any kind of stake or are planning to foray into the chronic lower back pain market in any manner.

 AMG-0103 is under clinical development by AnGes for chronic lower back pain.
 It is delivered via intradiscal injection.
 This therapeutic candidate acts by targeting NF-kB (nuclear factor kappa B), a transcription factor in patients.